-If you are an animal lover and a paranormal enthusiast, read on to learn more about the experiences, investigations, and work of author and podcaster Dusty Rainbolt in this Paranormal Pets interview.
+Paranormal pets aren't as weird as you may think.
+In fact, if you are an animal lover and a paranormal enthusiast, you may want to learn more about the experiences, investigations, and work of author and podcaster Dusty Rainbolt in this Paranormal Pets interview.
+Learn how paranormal animals, like dogs can sense the paranormal or how ghost pets continue to hang around as companions.

 Paranormal Pets Interview with Dusty Rainbolt